 We are demanding a full and open inquiry into what has happened in undercover policing over the last 50 years.

-We are pleased that the Pitchford Inquiry has been set up to investigate undercover policing in England and Wales, but it does not go far enough.
+We are pleased that the public inquiry originally known as the Pitchford Inquiry was established to investigate undercover policing in England and Wales, but it does not go far enough.

 English undercover police have spent extensive parts of their deployments taking part in political action outside England and Wales.
 This must be investigated.